Component Parts & Assembly

 Should there be a need to remove the complete instrument cluster, the multi pin connectors need to be removed as well as the temperature sensor probe being moved out of the way.

-When savcic , a fellow owner had problems he was told by MB that he needed a new instrument cluster , he knew he had some bulbs gone ( bulb locations indicated by A Which are removed from the rear with the instrument cluster fully assembled) and so removed the cluster , cleaned the terminals and replaced the defective bulbs, his original problem still exists but this does not affect the running of the car.
+When Savcic , a fellow owner had problems he was told by MB that he needed a new instrument cluster , he knew he had some bulbs gone ( bulb locations indicated by A Which are removed from the rear with the instrument cluster fully assembled) and so removed the cluster , cleaned the terminals and replaced the defective bulbs, his original problem still exists but this does not affect the running of the car.

 He was also told that he needed a new foil in the passenger seat as his SRS light remained on, he replaced this and deleted the problem, so diagnostic tests aren't always right and repairs can be carried out although it appears that MB fitters just replace the part irrespective of cost!